Tommy Cheadle: Port Vale

+Crewe Alexandra

-Now 38 years old, he moved to nearby Cheshire outfit Crewe Alexandra as a player-coach in July 1957.
+Now 38 years old, he moved to nearby Cheshire club Crewe Alexandra as a player-coach in July 1957.
 He played 37 league games for the "Railwaymen" as the club finished bottom of the Third Division North in 1957–58 under Maurice Lindley and 18th in the Fourth Division in 1958–59 under the stewardship of Harry Ware.
 He retired as a player at Gresty Road in 1959.

 Style of play

-Former teammate Roy Sproson said that: "Tom was quick and strong and nobody could beat him.
+Former teammate Roy Sproson said: "Tom was quick and strong, and nobody could beat him.
 Pound for pound, in fact, I would say Tom is the hardest man I have ever met."
 In fact he had 22 stitches in the head after various collisions with opposition players, his toughness earning him the nickname "wooden head" from his teammates.

-Post-retirement
+Personal and later life

+Cheadle was married and had a son, Peter.
 Following his retirement, Cheadle became a postman in Porthill.
 The pub at Vale Park was named Tommy Cheadle's in honour of his contribution to the club.